graphdr/visualizing-data/cm/cm101-data-basics.md

 You can do the exercises at the end of the tutorial in this same script.

+A final note on procedure.
+I will often create my own version of the explore scripts.
+You can find them in the `explore` directory on the course website.

 ## data in base R

 Launching R loads all data sets in base R. You can use these data